 Want to stockpile eggs for emergencies?
 Eggs are surprisingly one of the trickiest items to store long-term.
 Unless you invest in a freeze dryer machine, you’ll need to buy powdered eggs.

 Best Whole Egg Powders

-It is probably worth paying the higher price though because of the longer shelf life.
+It is probably worth paying the higher price because of the longer shelf life.

-The smaller packaging is also more convenient than the bulk packages you find on other long-shelf life powdered eggs.
+The smaller packaging is also more convenient than the bulk packages on other long-shelf-life powdered eggs.

 - 22oz pouches

 Verdict: Top choice – Great balance of affordability and very long shelf life.